Check Blood Pressure Online (Best of Entering Your Reading)

 For example, 120/80 mm Hg.
 The top number refers to the quantity of pressure in your arteries during the contraction of your cardiac muscle.
 This is called systolic pressure.

-The bottom number refers to your vital sign when your cardiac muscle is between beats.
+The bottom number refers to your vital signs when your cardiac muscle is between beats.
 This is called diastolic pressure.

-The first measurement should be within the morning before eating or taking any medications, and therefore the second within the evening.
-Each time you measure, take two or three readings to form sure your results are accurate.
+The first measurement should be in the morning before eating or taking any medications, and therefore the second in the evening.
+Each time you measure, take two or three readings to make sure your results are accurate.

 Leave a Comment